egorzakharov00/Task-Manager-4.0/README.md

 ###### The project

 This project is a java program built as a project management system for a small structural engineering firm called “Poised”.
+It is a refactored version of Task-Manager-OOP displaying an undertsanding of using refactoring in java.

 ###### Usefulness